Particular/docs.particular.net/servicecontrol/upgrades/4to5/index.md

 ## Upgrading to Version 5

-Follow this procedure to upgrade all necessary ServiceControl 4 instances to version 5 using the ServiceControl Management Utility.
+Follow this procedure to upgrade all necessary ServiceControl 4 instances to version 5.

 NOTE: This procedure should first be run in a test environment.

+### Getting ready

+These steps should be followed whether updating using ServiceControl Management or via PowerShell:

 1. Upgrade all ServiceControl instances to 4.33.0 or later.
 This is required to support the upgrade path that keeps all failed messages safe.
 2. To preserve audit data, install a new Audit instance that uses RavenDB 5 persistence as described in [zero-downtime upgrades](../zero-downtime.md), if this has not already been done.